Sign Up Free

 Given all of this, how should you actually assess whether a project's decentralization claims hold up?
 The answer is not a single metric.
 It is a set of questions applied across multiple layers.

-At the protocol layer: How many independent validator or miner implementations exist?
-Is the consensus mechanism resistant to concentration?
-How is governance structured, and who can propose and approve changes?
+Protocol Layer: How many independent validator or miner implementations exist?
+Is consensus resistant to concentration?
+Who can propose and approve protocol changes?

-At the infrastructure layer: How many independent nodes support the network, and how geographically distributed are they?
-Is there dependency on a small number of RPC providers, hosting services, or hardware manufacturers?
+Infrastructure Layer: How many independent nodes support the network?
+How geographically distributed are they?
+Is there dependency on a small number of RPC providers or hosting services?

-At the application layer: Can users interact with the protocol through multiple independent frontends?
+Application Layer: Can users interact through multiple independent frontends?
 Are smart contracts upgradable by a small team, or does upgrading require broad consensus?

-At the governance layer: Is decision-making power distributed across a diverse set of stakeholders?
+Governance Layer: Is decision-making distributed across diverse stakeholders?
 Are there formal mechanisms for community input, or does a foundation or core team make most practical decisions?

 Most projects are decentralized in some of these layers and centralized in others.
 That is normal and not automatically disqualifying.
 What matters is whether the centralized components create risks that undermine the security and trust properties you are relying on.
 A Layer 2 network with a centralized sequencer is fine for low-value transactions but creates meaningful risk for high-value ones.
 A DeFi protocol with an upgradable contract controlled by a 2-of-3 multisig is a different risk profile than one governed by on-chain voting with thousands of participants.